NikkyAI/setlist-export/virtualdj-export/README.md

 alternatively a `.cue` file or folder containing them can be dragged onm the `exe` to parse only those

-this tool requires the `cue` files that virtualdj creates when recording a set for giving more accurate exports the files are by default found automatically
+this tool requires `cue` files
+virtualdj creates `cue` files when recording a set
+the files are by default found automatically

+when lacking `cue` files the track data might be less accurate

 ## download [virtualdj-export.exe](https://github.com/NikkyAI/setlist-export/releases/download/nightly/mixxx-export.exe)